LEAD Camp Information

 - CAMP PHONE NUMBER: If you need to speak with camp staff at any point throughout the week of camp, please contact us at the following number: (517) 321-6233 x2.
 If your call goes to voicemail, leave a message and someone will call you back as soon as possible.
 For non-urgent matters, you can email us at firstname.lastname@example.org.

-- If you need directions to Spring Arbor University or the Legislative Sessions in Lansing, you can find the most up-to-date information on this page.
+- If you need directions to Spring Arbor University or the Legislative Sessions in Lansing, you can find the most up-to-date information by clicking here.
 Please see the confirmation packet for help on answering many of the other questions you may have about times, places, what to bring, what not to bring, dress code, and more.
 You can download the confirmation packet here.

 Parents are welcome to join certain LEAD events, listed below:

-- First-time parents are invited to a informational meeting with SSI President James Muffett and COO Joseph Cecil immediately after check-in on Sunday at 6:30pm in the Den in the Kresge Center at Spring Arbor University.
+- First-time parents are invited to an informational meeting with SSI President Joseph Cecil immediately after check-in on Sunday at 6:30pm in the Den in the lower level of the Kresge Student Life Center at Spring Arbor University.
 This is optional, but parents of first-time attendees are strongly encouraged to stay.
-It will include an overview of what the week will look like for your child with time for questions.
+It will include an overview of what the week will look like for your student with time for questions.

-- Parents are welcome to join us for evening Chapel at 7pm in the Ralph Carey Forum in the Student Center at Spring Arbor University.
+- Parents are welcome to join us for evening Chapel on Monday, Tuesday, or Thursday at 7pm in the Ralph Carey Forum in the Kresge Student Life Center at Spring Arbor University.
 Guest speakers are as follows:

 - Campaign students will participate in a gubernatorial debate Wednesday evening at 7pm in the White Auditorium at Spring Arbor University.
 Parents are invited to come watch your student in action!

-- House and Senate students will debate their bills on Friday, July 30th in Lansing.
+- House and Senate students will debate their bills on Friday, July 29th in the Capitol Building in Lansing.
 Please check our website for detailed information before coming.
-The Senate session starts at 9:00am and the House session begins at 12:30pm.
-These sessions are held in the House Chambers (please use the third-floor gallery). *There is always a possibility that we will move from the Chambers.
+The Senate session starts at 9am and the House session begins at 12:30pm.
+These sessions are held in the House Chambers (please use the third-floor gallery).
+We will be streaming the Senate and House sessions; a separate link for each track’s session will be posted on our Facebook page. *There is always a possibility that we will move from the Chambers.
 Please check our website for updates before going to the Capitol.

-- We will have a closing ceremony on Friday, July 30th at 5pm in the White Auditorium at Spring Arbor University.
+- We will have a closing ceremony on Friday, July 29th at 5pm in the White Auditorium at Spring Arbor University.
 All parents are invited to attend.
-Information regarding the ceremony and student pick-up is below.

 Closing Ceremony and Check-out Information